-The Palace of Versailles is the World’s largest Royal domain – space for Royals to stay.
+The Palace of Versailles is the World’s largest Royal domain – a space for Royals to stay.

-It is located 26 KMs (16 Miles) South-West of Paris, and is a must visit attraction for all tourists visiting the capital of France.
+It is 20 km (12 Miles) South-West of Paris and is a must-visit attraction for all tourists visiting France’s capital.

-To say that Palace of Versailles history has been chequered, would be an understatement.
+To say that the Palace of Versailles’ history has been chequered would be an understatement.

-Considered to be one of the greatest achievements in French 17th century art, The Palace of Versailles is a World Heritage Site.
+Considered to be one of the most outstanding achievements in French 17th century art, the Palace of Versailles is a World Heritage Site.

 His son Louis XIV decided to be as extravagant as possible and extended the hunting lodge.

-Once the first version of Palace of Versailles was he moved his Court and government there in 1682.
+Once the first version of the Palace of Versailles was in place in 1682, he moved his court and government to Versailles.

-The French Kings ruled from this Palace for around 100 years, before French Revolution happened and all the Royals got kicked out (and some killed).
+The French Kings ruled from this Palace for around 100 years, before the French Revolution happened, and all the Royals got kicked out (and some killed).

 History of Palace of Versailles

-The Palace which is believed to have cost anywhere from 200 to 300 Billion USD to build is perhaps the costliest building ever.
+The Versailles Palace cost anywhere from 200 to 300 Billion USD to build is perhaps the costliest building ever.